Skip to main content

 Communication is not just one-way.
 A powerful feature of MCP is that your server can pause its work and send a request back to the Host.
 This is called an elicitation.

-This is an advanced topic that we will cover in detail in later chapters, but there are two main reasons your backend would send an elicit request:
+This is an advanced topic covered later, but there are two main uses:

 1. To get input from the user: Your tool can ask the Host to render a form and wait for the user to fill it out.